Skip to main content

 7. Teaching Effectiveness and Impact

-AACSB accreditation considers the effectiveness and impact of teaching, including developmental activities that foster better teaching practices, ensuring that faculty is able to teach diverse groups of students in inclusive environments.
+AACSB accreditation considers the effectiveness and impact of teaching, including developmental activities that foster better teaching practices.
 The schools must also demonstrate the impact of their faculty through learner satisfaction and success.

 8. Impact of Scholarship

-Finally, the school must show that it has had and will continue to have a positive impact on society at large through its internal and external activities.
+Finally, the school must show that it has had and will continue to have a positive impact on society from a global perspective.
+This ensures that school standards align with key global challenges, such as ethics and sustainability.

 Secure Your Future With a Business Degree From an AACSB-Accredited College